juditacs/morph-segmentation/results/output/supervised/segmentation/README.md

 This is the best parameter configuration so far.

+## File format

+Each file has two columns, the first one is the gold standard segmentation, the second one is the seq2seq model's output.

 ## Command

     zcat $ULM_DIR/ulm/dat/webcorp/webcorp.100M.segmented.normalized2.gz | head -1000000 |  python run_experiment.py -l 20 --embedding-size 27 --save-test-output out2 --cell-size 256 --cell-type GRU --early-stopping-threshold 1e-4